6th Grade Expedition, March 27th to March 30th, 2019

 6th Grade Expedition

 The 6th Grade Expedition is a 3-day extension of Western’s science and history curricula into the Hill Country around Enchanted Rock.
 We will explore in depth the geology of the Edwards Plateau and the Llano Uplift.
 We will see the stars and planets through one of the school’s large telescopes.
-We will visit the National Museum of the Pacific War in Fredericksburg, and students can join the optional trip to the Texas State Capitol and the Bullock Texas History Museum in Austin.
+We will visit the National Museum of the Pacific War in Fredericksburg, and students can join the optional trip to the Texas State Capitol in Austin.
 We will be camping out at Inks Lake State Park for 2 nights (and an optional 3rd).
 We will do plenty of hiking, and even professionally-guided rock climbing.
 This is a community event, and every year more dads join the adventure - last year there were 25.
-This trip is one of the great highlights of a Green Jay’s career!
+This trip is one of the great highlights of a Green Jay’s career at Western!

 Expertise & Funding